zk-bankai/soulforge/applications/vimz.md

 -  **Unique Contribution:**

 All of circuits in VIMz are built purely using Circom.
+To this point, VIMz is the most developed, fastest and most succinct "proofs of media provenance" available.
 This is the first serious attempt on using folding-based zkSNARKs with Circom DSL in the field of media authenticity.

 ## [Section 4] Team :busts_in_silhouette: